pkmn/engine/src/lib/gen1/README.md

 cartridge (`battle_struct::PP`), with 6 bits for current PP and the remaining 2 bits used to store the number of applied PP Ups.
-PP Ups bits do not actually need to be stored on move slot as max PP is never relevant in Generation I, but since those two bits would need to be padded anyway and since max PP is necessary in certain cirmcumstances (eg. PP increasing berries) it is preserved.
+PP Ups bits do not actually need to be stored on move slot as max PP is never relevant in Generation I, but since those two bits would need to be padded anyway and since max PP is necessary in certain cirmcumstances in future Generations (eg. PP increasing berries) it is preserved.

 #### `Status`